Karen Burstein

 Karen S. Burstein (born July 20, 1942) is an American Democratic Party politician, attorney, civil servant, and former judge from the State of New York.
 She served in the New York State Senate, worked in the administration of Gov. Mario Cuomo, chaired the New York State Civil Service Commission, became Auditor General of New York City, and then served as a Judge of the New York City Family Court.
 Burstein was the Democratic nominee for Attorney General of New York in 1994, but was defeated.

 Early life and education

 Burstein was born on July 20, 1942 in Nassau County, New York, the daughter of international lawyer Herbert Burstein and New York State Supreme Court Justice Beatrice S. Burstein (1915–2001).
 Burstein's mother was the first woman State Supreme Court Justice on Long Island.
-Burstein grew up in Baldwin and Lawrence, New York.
+Burstein grew up in Baldwin, New York and Lawrence, New York.
 She was the first female student body president at the Woodmere Academy.
 A 1964 graduate of Bryn Mawr College, Burstein also was the first white full-time student at Fisk University.
-Burstein taught in newly integrated Tennessee high schools and protested the Vietnam War.
 She graduated from Fordham Law School in 1971.